ucesys/sparkscope/README.md

-## Attaching SparkScope to Spark applications(without metrics.properties file)
+## Attaching SparkScope to Spark applications
-Note:
+Notes:
+- One can choose to put all spark.metrics.conf properties is a metrics.properties file
 - Using custom sink(SparkScopeCsvSink) requires adding jar to driver & executors and extending their classpaths.
 - --files(spark.files) option should be used
 - --jars(spark.jars) option will only make the Sink available for the driver